 “So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.”
 Isaiah 41:10

 God has our whole lives planned out, and His plans for us are beyond our wildest dreams!
 We may not be able to see the future, but God can.
 Plus, if we could see into the future, we’d miss all of the surprises that come with living!
 As scary as it can often be, it’s also exciting to know that God has good things planned for us that we can’t yet fathom.
 At times, we may wish that everything would just happen right now.
 But, sometimes He sees things we can’t and has us wait for a reason.

 Two years ago, I would have loved to perform a song that I wrote right then and there; but God had me wait until it I got better at singing and composing the instrumental for it.
 As hard as it was at the time, I’m now thankful that He had me wait.
 I trust that this is true for all my other goals/dreams/aspirations as well.
 God may be growing us during times of waiting, and asking us to trust Him with what you can’t see.
 He may be planning opportunities that can only be found further down the path of life.
 We don’t always know why God asks us to wait, but we can know this-

-We never have to wait alone, because God is always with us, and always has our best interests at heart. ❤️
+We never have to wait alone, because God is always with us, and always has our best interest at heart. ❤️

 This song, While I’m Waiting, is from the well-known Christian movie, Fireproof.
 I think the song fits this topic pretty perfectly. 🙂